viq/mcollective-salt-vagrant/README.md

 More information about the Package agent: [GitHub](https://github.com/puppetlabs/mcollective-package-agent#readme)

+Salt also allows you to work with packages, eg:
+    $ sudo salt \* pkg.version mcollective
+    middleware:
+        2.7.0-1.el6
+    node2:
+        2.7.0-1.el6
+    node4:
+        2.7.0-1.el6
+    node3:
+        2.7.0-1.el6
+    node1:
+        2.7.0-1.el6
+    node0:
+        2.7.0-1.el6

+You can read more about [yum package provider](http://docs.saltstack.com/en/latest/ref/modules/all/salt.modules.yumpkg.html), find other providers from [the list of modules](http://docs.saltstack.com/en/latest/ref/modules/all/index.html) or read the documentation for yours by running:

+    $ sudo salt middleware sys.doc pkg

 ### Managing Services

 The package and service applications behave almost identical so I won't show full output